This guide describes how to use the functionality that Infinidex brings to Confluence.

 A search with Infinidex can be performed through all search methods normally found in Confluence.

 When a Confluence search is performed, the search results will include both regular Confluence content, like pages and attachments, as well as files on the searchable network shares.

 For each search result from Infinidex (representing a file on a searchable network share), the following information will be shown:

 - The filename.

-- A summary (if possible).
+- A summary (with highlighted matches, if possible).

 - The date when the file was last modified.